If Ski Tracks is recording duration only this may indicate a poor GPS signal.

 - Try pressing the CLEAR button before recording a track.
 This will clear any existing data in the recording track and reset all the algorithm buffered data.

-- Soft Reset, on the iPhone 7 hold lock & volume buttons / previous iPhones hold home and lock buttons until the screen goes black and the apple logo appears.
+- Soft Reset iPhone - until the screen goes black and the apple logo appears.

 Please check the following settings:

-- iPhone Settings > Privacy > Location Services - ON
+- iPhone Settings > Privacy > Location Services - Always

 - iPhone Settings > Airplane mode - OFF